What is the full form of ASEAN?

 - ASEAN has signed a trade-promoting free trade deal among its representatives.

-- The member states also have agreed not to build nuclear weapons and prevent terrorism.
+- The member states also have agreed not to build nuclear weapons.

 - The East Asia Summit was launched in 2005 to include Australia, India, Russia, New Zealand and the US.